rvdkooy/react-testutils-additions/README.md

 var component = testUtilsAdditions.renderIntoDocument(<Component />);

-// If you want to find component based their tag: testUtilsAdditions.find(component, "div");
+// If you want to find a component based their tag: testUtilsAdditions.find(component, "div");

-// If you want to find component by their classname: testUtilsAdditions.find(component, ".myclass");
+// If you want to find a component by their classname: testUtilsAdditions.find(component, ".myclass");

 // If you want to find a component by it's id: testUtilsAdditions.find(component, "#myid");

-// You can even combine the selectors as it is done in regular CSS testUtilsAdditions.find(component, "#myid div .myclassname");
+// You can even combine the selectors, just like you do with CSS testUtilsAdditions.find(component, "#myid div .myclassname");

 // If you want to find one component by its classname: